SWITCHING GEARS TO SUCCESSFUL SECOND CAREERS

 Apart from that, take a look inside yourself — see if you've got any long-dormant interest.
 Perhaps, you wanted to be an artist growing up, but you had to take a more stable office job.
 Now, let's find a middle ground between that lost dream and the transferrable skills you had identified.
 If you have administrative skills, customer service, or even managerial skills, how about applying for a position at a museum?

 Next, prepare for your application with the aforementioned skills highlighted — even better with supporting evidence, such as certificates or other documents.

 For example, you were a customer specialist in a bank.
 Mention how you helped your previous customers and how much positive feedback you received.
 From there, employers would ask further questions.

 Then, compose a simple email application that can be adapted from one position to another for less stress, be careful not to make it sound too "copy and paste", though.
 Send it to the HR departments of the desired companies, then we wait.

 However, be careful not to choose a career that seems "economically promising" without fully understanding the scope of the job.
 Make sure the new career you choose is what you can imagine yourself doing years ahead.

 "I certainly do encounter people who find that they've made a career move that they regret.
 Either they misjudged a situation or company, or hastily jumped at an offer because of money or status," Mark Strong, a life, career and executive coach based in New York, told Forbes.

 To give you a glimpse of the current job trend, LinkedIn found digital content freelancers, data analysts, software and engineering, finance, and customer service as the emerging roles in Southeast Asia in 2021.

 Whichever one you choose, make sure it fits your values — so you can finally reach professional fulfillment this time around.

-#career #switching career #resign #career journey
+#THE S MEDIA #Media Milenial #career #switching career #resign #career journey